-The study of the history, culture, religion, and politics of the Middle East may be of interest to all baccalaureate degree candidates.
-Students who, following graduation, seek employment within the Middle East will gain a deeper understanding of the environment - historical, cultural, and political - which will serve them well, regardless of the profession they choose.
-Study Abroad students benefit from the structured study of the Middle East as a means of complementing the understanding gained from living in the region.
-Such study serves to complement the undergraduate degree program in which the student is enrolled, the result being a broadening of cultural knowledge and sensitivity - both of which play a role in professional endeavor and success.
+The Middle Eastern Studies Certificate Program offers students the opportunity to study the history, culture, religion, and politics of the Middle East while pursuing a baccalaureate degree of their choice.
+Students who, following graduation, seek employment within the Middle East will gain a deeper understanding of the region's history, values, and customs, which will serve them well, regardless of the profession they choose.
+Similarly, Study Abroad students benefit from the structured study of the Middle East as a means of complementing the experiential knowledge they gain while living in Dubai.